 The costs of maintaining the existing and temporary electrical system to keep them fully operational are a subsidiary obligation of the 660 items included in the contract.

-For each mile of roadway with existing lighting systems that you fail to keep fully operational, the Engineer will deduct \$1275.00 per day from the payments due you.
-(03/31/06)R65USC02
+For each mile of roadway with existing lighting systems that is not kept fully operational, the Engineer will deduct \$1275.00 per day from the payments due the Contractor.
+(04/04/07)R65USC02 MODIFIED